 It may take a few days for your bank to process the payment.
 If you still haven't received the payment in a few days, please contact our support team.

 Spotify uses Payable, Stripe's partner, to help with taxes.
-Payable is asked by Spotify to collect a W9 form from you, and towards the end of the year, you'll receive an email from Payable prompting you to e-sign and submit the form.
-Spotify may also ask Payable to generate a 1099 form for you before the annual tax reporting deadline.
-You need this information when reporting your taxes.
-To receive your 1099's via email, make sure you opt-in for electronic filing.
+We ask Payable to collect a W9 form from you, and towards the end of the year, you'll receive an email from Payable prompting you to e-sign and submit the form.

 For more information, check out Payable's help center.